 MCIT Online welcomes applicants from all backgrounds.
 Admittance to MCIT Online is competitive.
 However, no background in computer science is required, the only qualification to apply is a bachelor’s degree in any field.
 While cohort sizes are limited, if you have a strong interest in computing and have an aptitude for quantitative subjects (particularly in math!), then you are qualified to apply to MCIT Online!

 Letters of recommendation should be written according to the following guidelines:

-Letters should reference the MCIT Online program and cannot be reused from a different program.
+Letters should reference the Penn Engineering Online program you are applying to and cannot be reused from a different program.

 Letters should be written by individuals who have evaluated the applicant and can write objectively about their aptitudes and capabilities in an academic or work setting.
 Please note- recommenders should not be friends or family members.

 You can answer the questionnaire by interpreting the questions through an industry lens.
 For example, instead of “How many students do you supervise?”, you can answer as if the question was, “How many employees do you supervise?”, etc. You can also leave the questionnaire section blank.

 All letters of recommendation are due by the application deadline.
 Late letters of recommendation will not be considered and may disqualify the applicant from the admissions process.
 Please be mindful of the application deadlines!

 Yes, Penn Engineering Online degree students will be invited to campus to participate in Penn’s Commencement ceremonies in May.
 Attendance is optional.

 Our exams will be online and proctored through a service called Honorlock.
 Students will be monitored via webcam.

 Part-time status for Penn Engineering Online degree students is defined as taking 1-2 courses in a semester.
 Full-time status is defined as taking 3-4 courses per semester.
 It is easy to switch back and forth between part-time and full-time status.